MoU signed for promoting better education, career options

 KARACHI: Jang Media Group today signed a memorandum of understanding with Falcon Education and Consultancy Services in Lahore, to work collaboratively in the field of education, career counselling and corporate training.
 The MoU was signed by Sarmad Ali of the Jang Media Group and Syed Abidi of Falcon Education at a ceremony at Karachi.

-Abidi was confident that with the help of Jang Media Group, they will be able to form a more comprehensive consultancy platform in near future.
-“It is going to be an education and career counseling initiative with a holistic approach towards preparing our future generations.
-We are committed to providing opportunities to our future generations for their brighter future.
-A more prepared youth automatically means a stronger Pakistan,” he added.
+Mr Abidi was confident that with the help of Jang Media Group, they will be able to form a more comprehensive consultancy platform in near future.
+“It is going to be an education and career counseling initiative with a holistic approach towards preparing our future generations,” he said.

+“We are committed to providing opportunities to our future generations for their brighter future.
+A more prepared youth automatically means a stronger Pakistan, he added.

 Comments